A Gray Lady Bug? Ashy Gray Lady Beetle Facts

-When you say Lady Bug, most people think of a red bug with black spots, but did you know they can come in all sorts of colors?
-The most common one you probably have seen is that red and black color, but they can actually come in a variety of different colors such as yellow and black and even black and white.
+When you say Lady Bug, most people think of a red bug with black spots.
+Did you know they can come in all sorts of colors?
+The most common one you probably have seen is that red and black color.
+They can also come in a variety of other colors such as yellow and black and even black and white.

-Sometimes the color variations come about because they are a slightly different species of lady beetle such as the Ashy Gray Lady beetle.
-Even this species can have different variations in color, one being the grey with black spots and another being all black with two red spots.
+Sometimes the color variations come about because they are a slightly different species of lady beetle.
+One example is the Ashy Gray Lady beetle.
+Even this species can have different variations in color.
+One being the grey with black spots and another being all black with two red spots.